HomeFood & DrinkiPhone

 Which app is best for restaurant reservations on iPhone?

 OpenTable is our top pick for booking a table.
-It has the widest restaurant coverage, lets you reserve in a few taps and drops the reservation straight into Apple Wallet.
+It has the widest restaurant coverage, lets you reserve in a few taps and can add the reservation to your iOS Calendar with a reminder.
 The free dining points are a nice bonus if you book often.

 Are these food apps free to use?